Nasoalveolar Molding (NAM)

 What is Nasoalveolar Molding (NAM) for Cleft Lip or Palate?

 If your infant was born with a cleft lip or palate, we can help.
-During the first weeks of their life, we use Nasoalveolar Molding (NAM) to shape your baby’s gums, lip and nostrils non-surgically in order to reduce the cleft’s severity before he or she undergoes plastic surgery at about three to six months old.
+During the first weeks of his or her life, we use Nasoalveolar Molding (NAM) to shape your baby’s gums, lips, and nostrils non-surgically in order to reduce the cleft’s severity before he or she undergoes plastic surgery at about three to six months old.
 Only an orthodontist can offer NAM to your infant or child.
 Burleson Orthodontics is the only orthodontist in the Kansas City, Missouri (MO) area that performs Nasoalveolar Molding (NAM) procedures for cleft lip or palate exclusively at Mercy Hospital.